Donielle Flynn

 View from South Beach in South Haven

-Who didn’t learn “HOMES” (Huron, Ontario, Michigan, Erie, Superior) in their school days?
+(*Updated 2-20-2024) Who didn’t learn “HOMES” (Huron, Ontario, Michigan, Erie, Superior) in their school days?
 I remember it like it was yesterday.
-It’s a Michigan summertime rite-of-passage to head Up North or West to our chosen lakes and make the most of summer.
-Some of my favorite memories of being in the water of one of our Great Lakes.
-The thing that doesn’t get mentioned much is the need for education and respect for the Great Lakes, particularly when on the beaches of Lake Michigan.
+It’s a Michigan summertime rite of passage.
+We head Up North or West to our chosen lakes and make the most of summer.
+Some of my favorite memories include the waters of our Great Lakes.
+I love the Great Lakes, but we need to up our game when it comes to education and awareness of the dangers.
+This is particularly important when on the beaches of Lake Michigan.
 Understanding Lake Michigan rip currents is important.

 Most Lake Michigan Beaches Do Not Have Lifeguards

-In researching this topic, I found that Muskegon started charging for parking in 2020 and it has raised a million dollars in its second year (2021).
-If I had to pay $15 dollars to park (instead of the current fee of $10 a day), I would gladly pay that to have lifeguards.
+In researching this topic, I found that Muskegon started charging for parking in 2020.
+The parking raised a million dollars in its second year (2021).
+If I had to pay 15 dollars to park (instead of the current fee of $10 a day), I would gladly pay that to have lifeguards.
 Before we get into that, let’s all get some lifesaving knowledge:

 Understanding Lake Michigan’s Rip Currents